Islandora/documentation/CONTRIBUTING.md

 ### Documentation

 You can contribute documentation in two different ways.
 One way is to create an issue [here](https://github.com/Islandora/documentation/issues/new), prepending "Documentation:" to the title of the issue.
-Another way is by pull request, which is the same process as [Contribute Code](https://github.com/Islandora/documentation/blob/main/CONTRIBUTING.md#contribute-code).
+Another way is by pull request, which is the same process as [Contribute Code](https://github.com/Islandora/documentation/blob/main/CONTRIBUTING.md#contribute-code) and requires the same Contributor License Agreements.
 All documentation resides in [`docs`](https://github.com/Islandora/documentation/tree/main/docs).

 ### Request a new feature